TripSage/TripSage/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

-- The use of sexualized language or imagery and unwelcome sexual attention or advances
+- The use of sexual coloured language or imagery and unwelcome sexual attention or advances
 - Trolling, insulting/derogatory comments, and personal or political attacks
 - Public or private harassment
-- Publishing others' private information, such as a physical or electronic address, without explicit permission
+- Publishing others' confidential information, such as a physical or electronic address, without explicit permission
 - Isolation, deliberate exclusion and/or non co-operation
-- Other conduct which could reasonably be considered inappropriate in a professional setting
+- Other conduct which could sensibly be considered inappropriate in a professional setting

 ## Our Responsibilities